wprender/cloudbreak-docs/docs/operations.md

 ssh -i ~/.ssh/private-key.pem USER_NAME@<public-ip>
 ```

-The default user is `cloudbreak` except on EC2 where it is `ec2-user`.

 ###Accessing HDP client services

 The main difference between general HDP clusters and Cloudbreak-installed HDP clusters is that each host runs an Ambari server or agent Docker container and the HDP services will be installed in this container as well.